 1944-1954

-In it's 11 seasons, the NGBL endorsed teams from Chicago & surrounding Forest Park and Des Plaines.
-Clubs took on names like the Chicago Bluebirds, Kandy Kids/Queens, Music Maids, & the Bloomer Girls.
-In competition with the All-American Girls Professional Baseball League, the NGBL made great attempts to draw the best athletes, offering higher salaries and easier road game schedules.
-Such perks attracted the attention of many of the sport's greats like shortstop Jaime Deckard & sluggers Freda Savona & Pat Carson.
+In its 11 seasons, the National Girls Baseball League (NGBL) fielded teams from Chicago and the surrounding areas of Forest Park and Des Plaines.
+Clubs adopted names like the Chicago Bluebirds, Kandy Kids/Queens, Music Maids, and the Bloomer Girls.
+Competing with the All-American Girls Professional Baseball League, the NGBL worked hard to attract top-tier athletes by offering higher salaries and easier travel schedules for road games.
+These perks caught the attention of some of the sport’s greatest talents, including shortstop Jaime Deckard and sluggers Freda Savona and Pat Carson.

-To broaden their popularity, the NGBL hired big names from men's professional sports to manage the league and the teams.
-Football legend Harold "Red" Grange was appointed league commissioner while baseball greats, the likes of Buck Weaver & Woody English, were recruited as team managers.
-During the late 1940's, the NGBL on average attracted 500,000 spectators each year.
-By 1954 the league had all but died out.
-Declining interest in women's softball caused many of the circuit's teams to dissolve.
+To further expand its popularity, the NGBL brought in big names from men’s professional sports to manage the league and its teams.
+Football legend Harold “Red” Grange served as league commissioner, while baseball greats like Buck Weaver and Woody English were recruited as team managers.
+During the late 1940s, the NGBL drew an average of 500,000 spectators each year.
+By 1954, however, the league had all but disappeared, as waning interest in women’s softball led to the dissolution of many of its teams.

 CHAMPIONS